ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 Both RequestInterceptor and ResponseInterceptor methods support data binding.
 Which means users can directly access the payload, headers and query parameters.
 In order to get hold of the headers and the payload, users must use `@http:Payload` and `@http:Headers`.

 #### Return to Respond
-There is a key difference between interceptors and final service.
+There is a key difference between interceptors and the final service.
 Resources in the final service allow returning values which in turn results in HTTP responses.
 The same can be done inside the RequestInterceptors.
 However, as mentioned earlier RequestInterceptors additionally could return the next RequestInterceptor to continue the pipeline which doesn't translate into a HTTP response.